Wildlife Photography Tips

 Using a long lens and being further away can help flatten out the angle and cancel the height disparity.
 With the help of a longer lens, you can create the illusion of being at a low angle.
 CLICK HERE to see how I took this photo of the lovely Cut-throat Finch from a car window.

 Light is what photography is all about.
-In bright situations the shutter speed shoots ups (increases), the ISO can come down, and wildlife is pin sharp in the photograph.
-In these conditions, you shouldn’t fall foul of camera shake or blur, if you get your settings right.
+In bright situations, the shutter speed shoots ups (increases), the ISO can come down, and wildlife is pin-sharp in the photograph.
+In these conditions, you shouldn’t fall foul of camera shake or blur if you get your settings correct.